 - 2 tablespoons pine nuts

 - 10 whole walnuts or 20 walnut halves

-- a handful of mixed nuts
+- a small handful of peanuts or mixed nuts.

 Including nuts and seeds in your diet

-Vegetarians, vegans or people who avoid animal foods should eat nuts. seeds and legumes regularly, because they are a good substitute for animal meats, fish and eggs (as they contain protein, fat, iron, zinc and niacin).
-More than 30g of nuts and seeds a day may be needed to ensure adequate protein.
+Regular consumption of nuts, seeds and legumes is recommended for vegetarians, vegans or people who avoid animal foods.
+They are a good substitute for meats, fish and eggs as they contain protein, fat, iron, zinc and niacin.
+More than 30 grams of nuts and seeds a day may be needed to ensure adequate protein.